PASSPORTS & VISAS

 Railways:

 The Egyptian state Railways is founded in 1851.
 It maintains over 7000 Km of rail.
-The most common used trains by tourists are:
+The most commonly used trains by tourists are:

 The sleeper train: run by Abela Egypt (Single & Double compartments), an overnight air-conditioned train between Cairo, Luxor & Aswan (Dinner & Breakfast included).